mugetsu/ash/README.md

 7. From now on, you can start grunt tasks using `grunt` command, this will run the default tasks while using `grunt build` will execute task for production like minifying css and js files. (you can check the Gruntfile.js for the tasks)

-8. Enjoy Coding!
-Don't forget to give this project a [star!](https://github.com/mugetsu/ash/stargazers) ;)
+8. Don't forget to give this project a [star!](https://github.com/mugetsu/ash/stargazers).
+Share more ;)

 ## Scaffolding